 The first Neighbourhood Watch scheme was started in Mollington, Cheshire in 1982.
 Since then, Neighbourhood and Home Watch has evolved into wider regional associations and, finally, a coordinated national network.

 You can find your nearest local scheme via our online postcode search.
 If there is no scheme near where you live, how about starting your own?
-We have a range of materials and toolkits to help you, including ones on starting a scheme and running a scheme.
-Click here to get in touch with your local police contacts for support from them.
+We have a range of materials and toolkits to help you, including ones on setting up a scheme and running a scheme.

 What does the Neighbourhood & Home Watch Network do?